Tom McLeish: Research

 Although McLeish's work was mostly theoretical, he also worked closely with those performing experiments and in industry.
 He made significant advances in modelling the structure and properties of complex entangled molecules, blends of substances that don't usually mix (multiphasic liquids like oil and water - see reptation and crazing).
 This allows complex fluid behaviour and processing in an industrial setting to be more easily predicted.
-Since 2000 he worked on biological physics: applying soft matter physics to self-assembly of protein fibrils, protein fluctuation dynamics and its role in allosteric signalling, and statistical mechanics approaches to evolution.
+Since 2000 he worked on biological physics: applying soft matter physics to the self-assembly of protein fibrils, protein fluctuation dynamics and its role in allosteric signalling, and statistical mechanics approaches to evolution.
 As of 2015 he had published around 200 papers in peer reviewed scientific journals.

 Personal life

 In 1984, McLeish married Julie Elizabeth King.
 Together they had four children: two sons and two daughters.

 McLeish's other interests included historical studies of medieval science, and he was a member of the Institute of Medieval and Early Modern Studies at Durham.
 In 1993, he became a lay preacher in the Anglican Church, delivering sermons at St Michael le Belfrey, York.
 In 2014, he published a book on the relationship between religion and science called Faith and Wisdom in Science.

 McLeish died on 27 February 2023, at the age of 60.
+A service of memorial and thanksgiving was held at York Minster Cathedral on 27 April 2023, a recording of which is available on the cathedral's YouTube channel.